nasa/cumulus/docs/features/granule_uniquification.md

 ##### [`AddUniqueGranuleId`](https://github.com/nasa/cumulus/blob/master/tasks/add-unique-granule-id/README.md)

 Task was added to provide a 'shim' option to allow for incoming granules without a producerGranuleId to be `uniqified` as part of a workflow.
 A new ID is created and stored as the unique `granuleId`, with the original id in the incoming granule retained in the `producerGranuleId` field.
+For details on the hashing approach used in this function see: [hashing approach document](doc:granule-id-hashing-approach)

 #### Updated